nhsuk/nhsuk-frontend/packages/components/checkboxes/README.md

         Sign in with Government Gateway
         </label>
         <span class="nhsuk-hint nhsuk-checkboxes__hint" id="government-gateway-item-hint">
-        You’ll have a user ID if you’ve registered for Self Assessment or filed a tax return online before.
+        You'll have a user ID if you've registered for Self Assessment or filed a tax return online before.
         </span>
       </div>
       <div class="nhsuk-checkboxes__item">